nojronatron/nojronatron.github.io/continuing-education/azure-functions.md

 - [x] Describe key components of Functions: Bindings and Triggers.
 - [x] Create triggers and bindings: Use VSCode and Command Palette to get started.
 - [x] Describe how to control when a Function runs and where its output is directed: A Trigger defines when a function runs, and output is directed according to its Binding.
-- [x] Summarize how to connect Functions to Azure Services: Decorate strongly-typed language Properties and Methods with Attriubutes, and use `function.json` schema to define bindings for script-y languages including TS.
+- [x] Summarize how to connect Functions to Azure Services: Decorate strongly-typed language Properties and Methods with Attriubutes, and use `function.json` schema to define bindings for script-y languages including JS and TS.
 - [x] List steps to create Functions in VS Code and Azure Functions Core Tools: See [Development Steps](#development-steps).

 ### Developing Functions Overview